n132/SMC/README.md

 ## Module Intro

-This repo contains our implemenation of two protocols in SMC(Secure Multi-party Communication).
+This repo contains our implemenation of two protocols in SMC/MPC(Secure Multi-Party Communication).

 1. Yao's Garbled Circuit